NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

                     cluster = row[TO_REPLACE]
 ```

-Please replace the **TO_REPLACE** with the proper values to match our expectation, taking into account our CSV format.
+Please replace the **TO_REPLACE** with the proper values (the position in the CSV row) to match our expectation, taking into account our CSV format.
 When found, paste that one section after the creation of the stage.

 Afterwards, please try running the _Generate_ function on pressing the button named similarly in the **UI**.

-For once, we allow you to add:
+In case you would like to get confirmation it is working, and taking benefits of some _debug_ features of OV, you could add:

 ```python
                     carb.log_warn(f"X: {x} Y: {y} Z: {z}")
                     i += 1
 ```

-and look at what is displayed on the console, But please remove those lines after validating reading was successfull (spamming the console :triumph:)...
+and look at what is displayed on the console.
+Now remove those lines after validating reading was successfull - no need to keep that king of debugging afterwards.

 <a name="part4"></a>
 ## 4. Displaying a shape at X, Y, Z + Colors